MattBubernak/Presentation1_CSCI5828_Angular/presentation/presentationAngularJS.md

 * The ingredients search box uses the directive [`ng-model`](#ngmodel). `ng-model` establishes a two-way data binding.
 It shows data binding between the 'index.html' page and the scope of 'ingredientsController' i.e. ingredients_db.json file (also called the model).
 * Graphical representation of interaction between 'Ingredients.html', 'ingredientsController' and 'ingredients_db.json':
 ![Two-way Data Binding](https://github.com/MattBubernak/Presentation1_CSCI5828_Angular/blob/master/presentation/presentationImages/DataBinding.png)
+NOTE: The picture also shows the MVC architecture in AngularJS.

 # AngularJS - Data binding
 * Two way data binding is the **unique** feature of AngularJS.
 Two directions of data-binding in the 'Tea Master' can be viewed as: